Showing posts sorted by date for query kadash. Sort by relevance Show all posts

 Phew, what an adventure!

-Well, I've finally done it.
-I've completed Sword Of Kadash...
+I've finally done it.
+I've completed Sword of Kadash.
 I think! (don't ask, just carry on reading to the end).
-When I first started, I genuinely thought that I would be playing for months due to its sheer size and also the fact that I wanted to painstakingly map it.
-Yet here we are with the third article and the game is finished and mapped.
+When I first started, I genuinely thought I would be playing for months because of its sheer size and my desire to painstakingly map it.
+Yet here we are with the third article, and the game is completed.

-You know, I have really enjoyed it too because this is a mapper's delight with a wealth of integrated rooms, secret routes, puzzles, hidden rooms and tons of hideous monsters to kill.
-The map design is very interesting and I like its style.
-However, it's not all good news as there are a few quirks and peculiar differences I didn't expect.
+I've enjoyed it because it is a mapper's delight, with a wealth of integrated rooms, secret routes, puzzles, hidden rooms, and tons of hideous monsters to kill.
+The map design is very interesting, and I like its style.
+However, it's not all good news, as there are a few quirks and peculiar differences I didn't expect.

 Before I begin, this is the third part of a mini-series.
 Have you read the innocence of Part One or the enthusiasm in Part Two?
-No, I didn't think so!
-Okay, click on those two links to get an idea of the pain and pleasure I have endured over recent weeks.
-Go on, both links open up in new browser windows and I'll be waiting here for when you get back.
+I didn't think so!
+Click on those links to get an idea of the pain and pleasure I endured over the weeks (both links open up in new browser tabs).
+I'll be waiting here for when you get back.

 While waiting for y'all to return, I shall enjoy dumping a couple of funky screenshots below...